 Jason’s Law was founded after a truck driver, Jason Rivenburg, was shot and killed in his truck after being mugged.
 Rivenburg was parked at an abandoned gas station to rest while on the job.
 The lack of safe and well-lit rest stops for truck drivers is well-known in the industry.
 Drivers and truck company owners around the nation empathized with Jason’s family, as they know all too well the decision to stop in an area, regardless of safety, just for the sake of rest.
 Jason’s Law was started in hopes of creating programs and funding for improved safety for truck drivers.
 Jason’s Law hopes to pave the way to accessible parking areas for drivers.
 This way, they can safely park and rest in areas that are well-lit and less susceptible to crime.

-Fatigued truck drivers cause an estimate of 100,000 accidents each year.
+Fatigued truck drivers cause an estimated 100,000 accidents each year.
 There are a few reasons why there are so many fatigued drivers on the road.
 For one, up until just this year truck drivers were only compensated for hours on the road.
 So in other words, they were not being paid to get proper rest for the duration of their time driving and delivering goods.
-New laws are beginning to require companies to pay their workers for their full time on the job – rest, meals and driving included.
+New laws are beginning to require companies to pay their workers for their full-time on job – rest, meals, and driving included.
 Now with that one step forward, we’re going another step back by restricting trucks on where they may stop.
-We understand that trucks shouldn’t be allowed to take up a whole lot, possibly covering up any signage or marketing that the store has in place or to take up customer parking spaces.
+We understand that trucks shouldn’t be allowed to take up a whole lot, possibly covering up any signage or marketing that the store has in place or taking up customer parking spaces.
 However, it is for the benefit of the entire community to have safe, well-rested drivers on the road rather than fatigued, delirious drivers delivering goods.